-- (iii) The design considerations for medium density residential development should include provisions for the following: - The height, bulk, and arrangement of buildings and structures will achieve harmonious design and integrate with the surrounding area. - Appropriate open space, including landscaping and buffering, will be provided to maximize the privacy of residents and minimize the impact on adjacent lower density uses. - Parking areas that are of sufficient size to satisfy the need of the particular development and that are well designed and properly related to buildings and landscaped areas shall be required on the site of each residential development. - Service areas may be required on the site of each development (e.g., garbage storage, snow storage areas). - The design, construction, and maintenance of the vehicular, pedestrian, and amenity areas of residential developments will be subject to regulations by the Municipality. - All medium density residential development will be subject to Site Plan Control pursuant to Section 41 of the Planning Act, R.S.O.
-1990 Chap.P.13. - (2) A suitable mix of various types of residential units of appropriate densities and levels of affordability are encouraged to develop during the planning period. - (3) To ensure compatibility with the existing scale and density of development, while allowing for greater diversity in housing stock, the density and height of new residential development shall generally be limited to a maximum of three-storeys and 35 units per hectare. - (4) Innovative forms of housing and creative housing design will be encouraged where it is demonstrated that individual units will be attractive, individual privacy will be enhanced, natural amenities will be retained, landscaped open space will be increased, and the amenity and character of neighbouring residential areas will be protected.
+- Service areas may be required on the site of each development (e.g., garbage storage, snow storage areas).

-- (5) All new development on lands designated 'Residential', other than limited infilling and small scale redevelopment shall be fully serviced by the municipal water supply system and the municipal sanitary sewage system. - (6) Where there is substantial vacant "Residential" land, new development shall proceed in a logical, phased manner. - (7) The creation of new lots for residential purposes will primarily occur by plan of subdivision.
+- The design, construction, and maintenance of the vehicular, pedestrian, and amenity areas of residential developments will be subject to regulations by the Municipality. - All medium density residential development will be subject to Site Plan Control pursuant to Section 41 of the Planning Act, R.S.O.
+1990 Chap.P.13. - (2) A suitable mix of various types of residential units of appropriate densities and levels of affordability are encouraged to develop during the planning period. - (3) To ensure compatibility with the existing scale and density of development, while allowing for greater diversity in housing stock, the density and height of new residential development shall be ultimately prescribed through the Zoning Bylaw.generally be limited to a maximum of three-storeys and 35 units per hectare. - (4) Innovative forms of housing and creative housing design will be encouraged where it is demonstrated that individual units will be attractive, individual privacy will be enhanced, natural amenities will be retained, landscaped open space will be increased, and the amenity and character of neighbouring residential areas will be protected. - (5) All new development on lands designated 'Residential', other than limited infilling and small scale redevelopment shall be fully serviced by the municipal water supply system and the municipal sanitary sewage system. - (6) Where there is substantial vacant "Residential" land, new development shall proceed in a logical, phased manner. - (7) The creation of new lots for residential purposes will primarily occur by plan of subdivision.
 However, consents for residential lots will be permitted in accordance with the policies contained in Section 2.27 of this Plan, and in accordance with the requirements and guidelines of the County of Middlesex and the Ministry of Environment and/or its designated agent. - (8) Proponents may be required to prepare stormwater management plans to the satisfaction of the Municipality and the appropriate Conservation Authority. - (9) Only those lands already developed for residential purposes, as well as potential infilling opportunities, shall be zoned residential in the Zoning By-law.
-Large blocks of land designated "Residential" that are not currently developed for such purposes may be placed in an agricultural zone, which will not permit livestock operations or mushroom farms, or in an appropriate holding zone in the implementing Zoning By-law until such time as the appropriate conditions exist to permit development.
+Large blocks of land designated "Residential" that are not currently developed for such purposes may be placed in an existing use or future development zone. agricultural zone, which will not permit livestock operations or mushroom farms, or in an appropriate holding zone in the implementing Zoning By-law until such time as the appropriate conditions exist to permit development.